 Research activities within mathematics are mainly in applied mathematics (i.a. differential geometry and the general theory of relativity); mathematical physics and mathematical modelling of fluid flow in porous media; analysis (i.a. multidimensional complex analysis including pluripotential theory and harmonic analysis); algebraic geometry (i.a. geometry of special classes of algebraic varieties and moduli spaces); statistics (i.a. statistical methods for time series analysis, modelling of multivariate dependencies, path analysis, statistical process control, medical statistics and risk and reliability analysis).

 The training component should contain the professional and methodological training required for working on and completing the thesis.
 The programme is structured with a training component (coursework) of 30 credits and a research component of 150 credits.
-The learning outcomes are partly covered by courses which in turn are divided into three types: programme courses, study courses and project courses, all worth 10 credits each.
+The learning outcomes are partly covered by courses which in turn are divided into three types: programme courses, study courses and project courses.

 These are mandatory for all PhD candidates at the Faculty of Science and Technology.